nathanjones4323/geospatial-portfolio-app/README.md

   - [x] Add interpretation of the 3D map => What does the height/color of the buildings represent?
   - [x] Add `st.dataframe` tables to accompany the maps
   - [x] Make the pydeck tooltip parameter dynamic based on UI selections
+  - [x] Add drill down functionality to the map for CBSA --> ZCTA on click

   #### Notes